cjacker/opensource-toolchain-stm32/README.md

 Each driver consists of a set of functions covering all peripheral functionalities.
 The development of each driver is driven by a common API (application programming interface) which standardizes the driver structure, the functions and the parameter names.
 The driver source code is developed in ‘Strict ANSI-C’ (relaxed ANSI-C for projects and example files).
 It is fully documented and is MISRA-C 2004 compliant.
 Writing the whole library in ‘Strict ANSI-C’ makes it independent from the software toolchain.
 Only the start-up files depend on the toolchain.

-All SPL packages can be downloaded from https://www.st.com/en/embedded-software/stm32-standard-peripheral-libraries.html. includes:
+All SPL packages can be downloaded from [here](https://www.st.com/en/embedded-software/stm32-standard-peripheral-libraries.html), you may need register an account and login first before download, available SPLs includes:

 ```
 STSW-STM32048 	STM32F0xx standard peripherals library